AChedozeau/Defi-IA-2022/README.md

   - Be sure to have the `kaggle` command installed using `pip install kaggle`.
 If the kaggle command cannot be found, add `~/.local/bin` to your path.
   - Run `dowload_data.sh` in your working directory.
 A ./DATA_RAINFALL/ directory will be created containing all the data from ground stations and Arpege.
-  - **you can also downlaod the final data in the last part of the read me**

 ## Preprocessing the data: